vtomasr5/our-postgresql-setup/README.md

 # Overview

-This repo is an extracted version of how we run PostgreSQL clusters at GoCardless.
+This repo is an extracted version of how we run PostgreSQL clusters at Bluekiri.

-It helps you quickly spin up a 3-node cluster of PostgreSQL, managed by Pacemaker, and proxied by PgBouncer.
+It helps you quickly spin up a 2-node cluster of PostgreSQL, managed by Pacemaker, and proxied by PgBouncer.

 It's intended as a playground for us, and a learning resource that we wanted to share with the community.